alphanome-ai/sec-parser/README.md

 > [!NOTE]
 > The company name and email address are used to form a user-agent string that adheres to the SEC EDGAR's fair access policy for programmatic downloading.
 [Source](https://www.sec.gov/os/webmaster-faq#code-support)

+> [!TIP]
+> Read [sec-downloader documentation](https://github.com/Elijas/sec-downloader) (and [examples](https://discord.com/channels/1164249739836018698/1247302201836175401/1247655286102298757)) for more advanced usage (such as downloading three latest Apple 10-Q filings instead of just one, or downloading based on a specific CIK or Filing ID (i.e. accession number)).

 Now, we can parse the filing HTML into a list of semantic elements: